-Creutz & Partners will also exercise other shareholders' rights to the extent Creutz & Partners believes it is in the best interest of C&P Funds and its investors.
+Other shareholder rights are also exercised in the best interests of the C&P Funds and its investors.

 The following principles relating to the other shareholders' rights should be understood as what Creutz & Partners and C&P Funds consider as best practices.